 - 125% Rule PPA: The 125% Rule is required if the district has more than 1000 students and is serving any school with less than 35% poverty.
 If any schools are served that have less than 35% poverty, then all schools served must be funded with a PPA of at least the 125% per pupil amount.
 The minimum PPA is shown at the top right of the screen.
-The PPA for the 125% rule is calculated by using the total district Title I-A allocation for the school year, including any funds transferred to Title I-A under the transferability provisions, divided by the total number of low-income children from the whole district, multiplied by 125%.
-Note: Funds used for Title I-A purposes under REAP-Flex are not considered part of the Title I-A allocation for this purpose. - 100% normal PPA: A standard per pupil amount is determined by dividing the amount of funds available to be distributed to schools (after district set-asides) by the total number of low-income students in the schools to be served with Title I-A funds in the district.
+The PPA for the 125% rule is calculated by using the total district Title I-A allocation for the school year, including any funds transferred to Title I-A under the transferability provisions, divided by the total number of low-income children from the whole district, multiplied by 125%. - 100% normal PPA: A standard per pupil amount is determined by dividing the amount of funds available to be distributed to schools (after district set-asides) by the total number of low-income students in the schools to be served with Title I-A funds in the district.
 Districts may use this amount or other district-determined PPA amount according to the guidelines below.